 Carbon monoxide is a silent, invisible killer.
 You can’t see it, and it has no odor, so you can’t smell it or taste it either, but breathe enough of it in, and you will surely expire.
 Carbon monoxide or “CO” suffocates its breathing victims by impeding their blood’s hemoglobin from delivering oxygen to the body’s tissues.
 Gasoline and diesel powered automobile engines, wood-burning stoves and house fires, even cigarettes emit the noxious gas as a result of the incomplete combustion of the carbon in the fuel being consumed.
 While CO may be odorless, car exhaust is far from it; it reeks actually.
 For years after this experience the smell of car exhaust would turn my stomach.
 It doesn’t anymore and I almost miss the visceral reminder of that very dark night in my life, provided by the frequently encountered odor.
 Although it no longer makes me feel sick like it used to, the smell still reminds me of how far down I fell, and for that I am grateful.

 In spite of the fact that I was sitting inside of a running rental car inhaling carbon monoxide gas, I did not back then, nor would I now characterize myself as someone who was determined to die that night.
 Of course the strength of suicidal intentions can vary from person to person.
 The method employed by someone who attempts or dies by suicide says a lot about their degree of certainty around taking suicidal action.
 People who die from self-inflicted gunshot wounds or those who jump to their deaths seem compelled to shuffle off of this mortal coil to a degree that I simply was not.
 Where they stand about whether “to be or not to be” seems apparent.
 That said, it’s not hard to find stories of suicide attempt survivors who have jumped off of bridges who immediately regretted their predicament a split second after it was too late to reconsider.
-Suffice it to say that most suicidal person are tortured by ambivalence about moving away from life and towards death, and it is certainly feasible to not “really want to die” but still be so suicidal that you end up killing yourself semi-intentionally.
+Suffice it to say that most suicidal people are tortured by ambivalence about moving away from life and towards death, and it is certainly possible to not “really want to die” but still be so suicidal that you end up killing yourself semi-intentionally.
 If I had died as a result of my suicidal behavior, that would have been the case, and no one would have ever known it.

 When trying to explain the nature of this complex ambivalence to friends and family after the fact, I would tell them that sitting in the running car breathing in CO gas was akin to me dragging a sharp blade across my wrist without breaking the skin.
 An action I had taken a number of times leading up to that point.
 Essentially I was trying on the suicidal act to see if it fit, knowing deep down, that it did not.
-Of course I wanted psychological and emotional relief from the toll taken by insomnia and major depression.
-Cornered by cognitive impairment, misguided shame, and deplorable stigma-reinforcing beliefs about mental illness… I could have fallen prey to the absurd delusion that death just might bring me relief.
+Of course I wanted psychological and emotional relief from the toll taken by insomnia and feelings of despair.
+Cornered by cognitive impairment, misguided shame, and deplorable stigma-reinforcing beliefs… I could have fallen prey to the absurd delusion that death just might bring me relief.
 With a mindset like that, the exorbitant price to pay to end suffering, and to escape shame would have been my life itself, of course, but I wasn’t close to being committed to paying that price.
 I had a mostly full box of over the counter sleeping pills with me that I never used, because to my mind, doing so would have been equivalent to shooting myself in the head.
 While I wasn’t determined to end my life, I obviously wasn’t ready to admit that I desperately needed help either.
 Despite my reluctance to reach out for help, I had taken steps a few days earlier to do just that.
 My company had an employee assistance program with a telephone hotline to arrange mental health appointments for employees in distress.
 I had called the hotline two days earlier and reported that I was having difficulty sleeping, and that it was affecting my ability to do my job.
 I arranged for an appointment on Monday, March 2nd to see a psychologist.
 At the end of the call, the woman who had helped me set up the appointment asked me point blank, “Have you considered hurting yourself in any way?”
 I responded immediately and instinctively with a lie, and said that I had not, compelled to continue to safeguard the secrecy of my suicidal ideations.

 I was aware of the symptoms of acute carbon monoxide poisoning: light-headedness, confusion, headache, vertigo and tinnitus or ringing in the ears, and after sitting in the car for about twenty minutes, I still felt no noticeable negative effects of the poisonous gas.
 However about twenty minutes later I began to feel light-headed, and there was a noticeable high-pitched ringing in my ears.
 Over the next several minutes as I inhaled more CO gas, I felt my pulse quickening, as I was forced to breathe more deeply with each breath.
 Eventually, I became so light-headed, it was clear that I was about to lose consciousness.
 I quickly opened the door and got out of the car, falling to my knees as I did so.
 I gasped to fill my lungs with the fresh, cool, night air.
 I remained on the ground, on all fours, for a couple minutes breathing deeply to try and clear my head.
 The ringing in my ears had increased in volume and unlike the light-headedness, it did not subside as I breathed in fresh air.
 When my head was clear enough to stand again, I got up, walked around to the back of the car and ripped the hose of the tailpipe, and put it back in the trunk.
 I opened up all of the windows and turned the fan on high to clear the car of the CO-laden air.
 After a few minutes, I closed the windows, got back into the car and proceeded to drive back towards Manhattan.